Mohammed Djetei

-Mohammed Djetei Camara (born 18 August 1994) is a Cameroonian footballer who plays as a central defender for Israeli club Maccabi Netanya and the Cameroon national team.
+Mohammed Djetei Camara (born 18 August 1994) is a Cameroonian footballer who plays as a central defender for Spanish club Huesca and the Cameroon national team.

 Club career

 Born in Yaoundé, Djetei made his senior debut with International Sporting Club of Douala in 2012.
 In 2014, he moved to Union Douala, after a partnership between both clubs was established.

 On 4 July 2016, Djetei signed a four-year deal with Spanish Segunda División side Gimnàstic de Tarragona.
 He made his debut for the club on 12 October, starting in a 1–1 Copa del Rey away draw against Rayo Vallecano (5–4 win on penalties).

 Djetei made his debut in the second level on 6 November 2016, playing the full 90 minutes in a 1–0 away win against CD Mirandés.
 In August of the following year, during a pre-season match against Real Zaragoza, he suffered a serious knee injury.

 On 2 September 2019, Djetei signed a contract with Segunda División B side Córdoba CF.